vercel/next.js/errors/export-all-in-page.md

 export * from './one'
 ```

-Would cause cause the following error:
+Would cause the following error:

 ```
 Module not found: Can't resolve 'fs' in './pages/two.js'